WHAT to Eat

 5.2 Front-Load Your Protein to Hack Your Satiety!

-Our data analysis shows that people who eat more protein at their first meal tend to eat a lot less throughout the day.
-Limiting how much you eat throughout the day, especially protein, tends to leave most people at risk of overeating at night.
+Our satiety analysis shows that people who prioritise protein at their first meal tend to eat a lot less throughout the day.
+However, limiting how much you eat throughout the day, especially protein, tends to leave most people at risk of overeating at night.

 Or maybe you have coffee — black or with just a dash of milk or cream — and eat a larger meal in the middle of the day, followed by a moderately sized family dinner after work.